helm/helm/docs/charts.md

 In addition to the other fields above, each requirements entry may contain the optional field `alias`.

-Adding an alias for a dependency chart would add another copy of the chart as a new depdendency using alias as name of new dependency.
+Adding an alias for a dependency chart would put a chart in dependencies using alias as name of new dependency.

-One can use `alias` in cases where they need multiple copies of same chart as dependencies all independent of one another.
+One can use `alias` in cases where they need to access a chart with other name(s).

 ````
 # parentchart/requirements.yaml